 Modular homes are an affordable and easy way to ensure you get a home suited to you.
 Much like any house your modular home needs to meet the building requirements of the area that you live in.
 Inspections during the construction process will help make certain your home is ready for you as soon as possible.
 So how are modular homes inspected and what do the inspections look for?
 Here’s a quick list!

-You will need to submit your modular home’s blueprints and the site’s blueprints for inspection and approval before you even start construction.
-Most municipal buildings and departments have different inspections and permits for the various phases of construction.
+Your modular home’s blueprints have to be reviewed and approved by your state before the factory can begin building it.
+This process is handled automatically by the factory, so you don’t have to worry about coordinating this.
+Most municipal buildings and departments have other inspections and permits for the various phases of construction on-site.
 These variations include electrical, plumbing, and mechanical.
-Once your modular home’s blueprints are inspected and pass all the requirements, your home is ready to be worked on.
+Once your modular home’s blueprints are reviewed and pass all the requirements, your home is ready to be worked on in the factory.

-While not being built on-site, modular homes are still similarly built at a factory in sections.
+While not being built on-site, modular homes are nonetheless built to the exact same building code, with the only difference being that they are built at a factory in sections.
 The inspections that take place will happen during each stage of the construction process.
 These are no different than site-built homes.
-In both cases, you have to go through the same home inspection and approval system.
+However, with a modular home, all the inspections for the modular sections themselves happen in the factory.

 Power, Water, And Sewer Inspections